 Compliance with requirement 10 of the Attorney General’s Internal Affairs policy and procedure requires that each agency must release reports to the public summarizing allegations received and the conclusions of the subsequent investigations.
 The summaries of the Camden County Prosecutor’s Office Internal Affairs Investigations are below:

-To file an internal affairs complaint with the Special Prosecutions Unit, e-mail Angela Seixas at email@example.com.
+To file an internal affairs complaint with the Special Prosecutions Unit, please e-mail SPU@ccprosecutor.org.

 It is not required that you provide your full name.